Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

 - GMDX: Repairbots will actually limit the number of times they can be used (instead of decrementing the number of uses into negative numbers).
 - GMDX: Red screen overlay doesn't appear when you die with the "Show Killer" death cam option enabled.
 - GMDX: "Show Killer" Death Cam option no longer goes black and causes the game to lock up when using the Direct3D 9 renderer.
+- Restoring an old "Saved Settings" in the Advanced settings menu will now properly use the default -1 setting for "Aug Can Chance %" and "Aug Upgrade Chance %"